markjprice/cs10dotnet6/docs/code-editors/vs4mac.md

 8. The first time that you run Visual Studio, you will be prompted to configure your environment.
 For Development Settings, choose Visual C#.
 For the color theme, I chose Blue, but you can choose whatever tickles your fancy.
 9. If you want to customize your keyboard shortcuts, navigate to Tools | Options…, and then select the Keyboard section.

-## Building console apps using Visual Studio 2022
+## Building console apps using Visual Studio 2022 for Mac

 The goal of this section is to showcase how to build a console app using Visual Studio 2022 for Mac.

-### Managing multiple projects using Visual Studio 2022
+### Managing multiple projects using Visual Studio 2022 for Mac

 Visual Studio 2022 has a concept named a solution that allows you to open and manage multiple projects simultaneously.
 We will use a solution to manage the two projects that you will create in this chapter.